pbugnion/old-website/src/blog/content/leadership.md

 Someone in a team lead position will typically act as role model for team members.
 It is in people's nature to seek role models, and someone who has been elevated by the organisation, however weak the hierarchy, will be a natural target.

 Sociological research suggests leaders have the potential to [elicit pro-social behaviour in their followers](https://www.sciencedirect.com/science/article/pii/S0167268118302063).
 This is a double-edged sword: you will find that people also [emulate behaviours you would rather they did not](https://www.sciencedirect.com/science/article/abs/pii/S1053535708001157).
-You should be cogniscent of this and use it to build a high-performing team.
+You should be cognisant of this and use it to build a high-performing team.

 How you role model will depend on the values your organisation holds, but broadly, you should behave as you want your team members to behave: show accountability and ownership for the work of the team, pass on credit but shoulder blame, empower your team members, encourage discussions and seek consensus, promote rational discourse.